ehhall/objects-in-focus/README.md

 Github and paper are a work in progress.

-We would recommend that you wait before using any of the data/code in any official capacity, but if you do, please consider citing the papers in the Documentation section :)
+We would recommend that you wait before using any of the data/code in any official capacity, but if you do, please consider citing the papers in the Documentation section.

 ## Google Colab